OurSelf-Systems/Psyche-Builder/readme.md

 * Base x64 FreeBSD, including ZFS and Jails
 * Enough libraries to boot a i386 Self VM with X support

-You will need to be on FreeBSD 14.1, with i386 compatability enabled so a Self Linux VM binary will run.
+You will need to be on FreeBSD 14.2, with i386 compatability enabled so a Self Linux VM binary will run.

 Dumped under the APGL while in this exploratory phase, will reconsider later.

-Remember to do `git submodule update --init --recursive` after cloning.